 What truly dictates the type of line you’ll use is mostly going to be the lure or rig you’re fishing with, as well as the species of fish you’re targeting.
 It’s better to use braided line if you’re fishing in heavy vegetation that you’ll need to pull a lure through, but you’ll be better served using lighter fluorocarbon when fishing in clear, open water.

 There is no doubt that baitcast reels require much more maintenance than spinning combos.
-This is obviously due to the fact that they are made with much more intricate internal parts and the slightest malfunction to those parts can cause the entire reel to stop working properly.
+This is obviously due to the fact that they are made with much more intricate internal parts, and the slightest malfunction of those parts can cause the entire reel to stop working properly.
 If you’re looking for a reel that requires less maintenance, it’s better to go with a spinning reel over a baitcaster.

 The baitcasting reel’s design lends to its ability to cast much farther than the average spinning reel.
 By lessening the amount of friction on the spool, you’re able to allow more line to come off the spool.
-However, if you’re using a lighter lure, it’s better to go with a spinning rod and reel as they will have the flexibility to launch it out farther than a heavier baitcasting setup is able to.
+However, if you’re using a lighter lure, it’s better to go with a spinning rod and reel, as they will have the flexibility to launch it out farther than a heavier baitcasting setup is able to.

 Baitcast reels are not always meant to be used in freshwater scenarios for bass fishing.
-Most avid offshore anglers will use a round reel baitcasting setup for their efforts as these reels offer the ability to control larger fish that are known to pull harder due to their drag system.
+Most avid offshore anglers will use a round reel baitcasting setup for their efforts, as these reels offer the ability to control larger fish that are known to pull harder due to their drag system.
 These round reel designs are considered the gold-standard for offshore fishing and are incredibly useful for anglers who commonly target very large fish species like tuna, marlin, and others.

 When it comes to saltwater fishing, spinning reels certainly have their place.
-For most offshore anglers, it’s best to use a round baitcaster setup, but anyone who is trolling might look to use a number heavier reels that are spinning designs made of much stronger metal material.
+For most offshore anglers, it’s best to use a round baitcaster setup, but anyone who is trolling might look to use a number of heavier reels that are spinning designs made of much stronger metal material.